cornell-ece6745/ece6745-docs/docs/ece6745-tut10-sram.md

 macro RTL model or (2) instantiate an SRAM generic RTL model.
-Although you can instantiate an SRAM with any number of words and bits per word, this SRAM will only result in a real SRAM macro if these parameters match one of the existing SRAM macros in the generate staetment.
+Although you can instantiate an SRAM with any number of words and bits per word, this SRAM will only result in a real SRAM macro if these parameters match one of the existing SRAM macros in the generate statement.
 If the parameters do not match one of the existing SRAM macros, then the SRAM RTL model will still behave correctly in simulation but will result in synthesizing the memory out of flip-flops.
 Note that it is critical that